pierre-rouleau/about-erlang/doc/installing-erlang-hb.rst

 Homebrew_ is a popular package manager for macOS (and now also for Linux).
 You can install Erlang with it.
 But be aware of the following pros and cons:

+- **Pros**:

-**Pros**:  It is very easy to install Erlang with Homebrew.
+  - It is very easy to install Erlang with Homebrew.
 See the instructions below.

+- **Cons**:

-**Cons**: Homebrew installs a version that it will eventually want to upgrade.
+  - Homebrew installs a version that it will eventually want to upgrade.
 It is fine when just experimenting with Erlang but this will not help you if you want to create a system that will be running for a long time.

-It's possible to prevent homebrew from upgrading it by using the ``brew pin erlang`` command though.
+    - It's possible to prevent homebrew from upgrading it by using the ``brew pin erlang`` command though.
 See `Homebrew FAQ`_ if you want to do that.
+    - If Homebrew upgrades Erlang to a new version, and you use a script similar to the example `envfor-erlang-hb`_ below, you will have to:

+      - update the script to specify the new Erlang version path, and
+      - run the ``make-local-whatis`` utility to create the whatis file.
+      - See an example below in the section titled `Updating Homebrew Erlang Environment`_.

 Installation Instructions
 =========================